FREELY IN HOPE EQUIPS SURVIVORS TO LEAD IN ENDING SEXUAL VIOLENCE ACROSS KENYA & ZAMBIA

 Our scholars advocate for justice by sharing their stories.

-people impacted through our programs including students, women in prostitution, survivors of trafficking, parents, educators, and children.
+people impacted last year through our programs including children, survivors of trafficking, educators, parents, and community leaders.